Get started

 To use Crunchy Bridge with Tailscale, you'll need to:

 1. Create an auth key.
 You need to be an Owner, Admin, or Network admin of a tailnet in order to create an auth key.
 To create the key, open the Keys page in the Tailscale admin console.
 We recommend using a tagged reusable pre-authorized key for this purpose.
-A tagged key restricts the Crunchy Bridge device’s permissions based on the access control list rules for the tag that will apply as soon as the device is provisioned.
+A tagged key restricts the Crunchy Bridge device’s permissions based on the access control rules rules for the tag that will apply as soon as the device is provisioned.
 A reusable key is useful in retry connection logic, and pre-authorized so that every new instance doesn't need to be authorized.

 Be very careful with reusable keys!
 These can be very dangerous if stolen.
 They're best kept in a key vault product specially designed for the purpose.

-3. Click Connect Tailscale.
+3. Select Connect Tailscale.

 4. Open the Machines page of the Tailscale admin console.
 After the connection initializes, you should see the Crunchy Bridge cluster device in your tailnet.
 Copy the Tailscale IP address, which is in the form 100.x.y.x format.